therishuraj/CrowdCanvas/PROJECT_CROWDCANVAS.md

 - ✅ Globally accessible (any wallet, any country)
 - ✅ Zero platform fees (workers keep 100%)

-**We're not just building a product—we're creating infrastructure for the creator economy.**
+**We're not just building a product—we're creating Solana-powered infrastructure for the creator economy.**

 Every musician choosing an album cover.
 Every brand testing packaging.
 Every YouTuber optimizing thumbnails.
 They all need fast, authentic, affordable feedback.
 CrowdCanvas makes it possible.

 **The timing is perfect.
 The team is ready.
-The technology is proven.**
+Solana technology is proven.**

-**Join us in democratizing creative decision-making. 🎨🚀**
+**Join us in democratizing creative decision-making with Solana. 🎨🚀**

 ---